Hackvyuha-HACKV55/TalentSleuth_Ai/README.md

 # TalentSleuth AI - Your Virtual Talent Analyst

 TalentSleuth AI is an intelligent platform designed to streamline the hiring process for HR teams and assist job seekers in finding opportunities.
 It leverages AI to parse resumes, discover candidate profiles, assess role fitment, detect potential red flags, and generate interview questions, providing a comprehensive toolkit for talent acquisition.
-Candidate data and job requisitions are persistently stored using Firebase Firestore.
+Candidate data, job requisitions, and applications are persistently stored using Firebase Firestore.
 Students can view and apply for open positions.

 ## Core Features

-*   **AI Resume Parsing:** Automatically extract key candidate information (contact details, education, experience, skills, certifications) from resumes (TXT, PDF, DOCX) using Gemini.
-*   **Dynamic Candidate Pool & Firestore Persistence:** Parsed resumes or student applications create candidate profiles stored in Firebase Firestore, managed via React Context.
-Data persists across sessions.
+*   **AI Resume Parsing & Firestore Persistence:** Automatically extract key candidate information (contact details, education, experience, skills, certifications) from resumes (TXT, PDF, DOCX) using Gemini.
+Parsed resumes create or update candidate profiles stored in Firebase Firestore, managed via React Context for real-time updates.
-*   **Candidate Dossier & Profile View:** Detailed view for each candidate showing parsed information, and sections for AI-driven insights (Profile Discovery, Red Flag Detection, Sentiment Analysis).
+*   **Candidate Dossier & Profile View:** Detailed view for each candidate showing parsed information, and sections for AI-driven insights:
-*   **Cross-Platform Profile Discovery (Simulated):** AI simulates finding and summarizing candidate data from platforms like LinkedIn, GitHub, and Naukri based on name and email (discovery is more effective if resume text contains links to these platforms).
+    *   **Simulated Cross-Platform Profile Discovery:** AI (simulates) finding and summarizing candidate data from platforms like LinkedIn, GitHub, and Naukri based on name and email (discovery is more effective if resume text contains links to these platforms).
     *   **Red Flag Detection:** AI analyzes resume text against (simulated) profile data to identify discrepancies, frequent job switching, or incomplete/dated information.
+    *   **Sentiment Analysis:** Analyze the sentiment of text (e.g., endorsements, reviews) related to a candidate.
 *   **AI Role Fitment Matching:** Upload a job description and select a candidate to get an AI-generated fitment score (0-100) and justification.
-Scores are updated in Firestore.
+Scores are updated in the candidate's Firestore record.
 *   **AI Interview Question Generator:** Generate tailored interview questions based on job title and candidate skills.
 Can auto-fill details by selecting an existing candidate from the database.
-*   **Sentiment Analysis:** Analyze the sentiment of text (e.g., endorsements, reviews) related to a candidate.
-*   **User Authentication:** Secure sign-up, login, and password reset functionality using Firebase Authentication.
-*   **Candidate Deletion:** Ability to delete candidate profiles from the database (recruiter-side).
 *   **Side-by-Side Candidate Comparison:** A dashboard to compare key details of multiple candidates (recruiter-side).
 *   **Basic ATS - Job Requisition Management:** Recruiters can create, view, and manage job postings (title, description, location, salary, status), stored in Firestore.
 *   **Basic ATS - Candidate Application Tracking:** Recruiters can assign existing candidates to jobs.
-Students can apply for open jobs, creating an application record.
+*   **Student Job Portal & Application System:**
-*   **Student Job Portal:** Students can view open job requisitions and apply for them, which creates a basic candidate profile if one doesn't exist.
+    *   Students can view open job requisitions.
+    *   Students can apply for jobs by uploading their resume.
+    *   The uploaded resume is parsed by AI.
+    *   A new candidate profile is created in Firestore if one doesn't exist for the student's email, or an existing profile is updated with the new resume data.
+    *   An application record linking the student and job is created in Firestore.
+*   **User Authentication:** Secure sign-up, login, and password reset functionality for both recruiters (dashboard access) and students (portal access) using Firebase Authentication.
+*   **Candidate Deletion:** Ability for recruiters to delete candidate profiles from Firestore.

 ## Planned ATS Features (Future Development)